Nick Waplington: Career

-Waplington's work was included in the touring exhibition, The Dead, curated by Val Williams and Greg Hobson, which opened at the National Museum of Photography, Film & Television in 1995.

-Other bodies of his work include Safety in Numbers (1997), a bleak study of the ecstasy drug culture in the mid-1990s; The Indecisive Memento, a global road trip where the journey itself was the artwork (1999); Truth or Consequences (2001), a pictorial game based on the history of photography using the town of Truth or Consequences, New Mexico as a backdrop, inspired by the rules of the 1950s television show; and You Love Life (2005), in which he uses pictures taken over a 20-year period to construct an autobiographical narrative.

-Learn How to Die the Easy Way (2002), Waplington's contribution to a group exhibition in part of the Venice Biennale 2001, expressed a yearning for the artistic and commercial freedom that the web might yet expose and a celebration of the dislocated reason behind conventional thoughts and media.
+In 2001, Waplington's work Learn How to Die the Easy Way (2002) was part of the group exhibition at the Venice Biennale 2001.

-Waplington's graphic novel Terry Painter was made in collaboration with Miguel Calderon in 2003.
-This and other projects with Calderon including The Garden of Suburban Delights have been exhibited in Europe and the US.

-In December 2007, the project space at the Whitechapel Gallery in London showed his slide show of found internet photos, entitled You Are Only What You See.
-The work was available at the time bound together in 10 publications of 100 images each, and there was a separate catalog of original photos by Waplington called Double Dactyl (2008).
+In 2003, Watlington collaborated with Miguel Calderon to create the graphic novel, Terry Painter.

-Waplington worked on a major book project with the fashion designer Alexander McQueen during 2008/2009, called Working Process (2013), the title refers to both McQueen's working process as a fashion designer and Waplington's working process as an artist making photo books.
+From 2008-09, Waplington worked on a major book project with the fashion designer Alexander McQueen, called Working Process (2013).
+The title refers to both McQueen's working process as a fashion designer and Waplington's working process as an artist making photo books.
 In March 2015 this project became the first one-person exhibition by a British photographer in the main exhibition space at Tate Britain in London.

-In 2011 Waplington self-published Lackadaisical, using a print on demand service, his response to increasingly expensive photobooks.
+In 2011, Waplington self-published Lackadaisical, using a print on demand service, his response to increasingly expensive photobooks.
 It was later edited and expanded in the form of another edition called Extrapolations.

-While continuing to make photographic works Waplington has since 2010 devoted most of his time to his practice as a painter.
+While continuing to make photographic works, since 2010, Waplington has devoted most of his time to his practice as a painter.

 Waplington participated in the photography collective This Place, founded by Frédéric Brenner, contributing the book Settlement (2014), a study of Jewish settlers living in the West Bank, portrait and landscape photographs taken with a large format camera.

+Waplington played the Wembley Photographer in the 2025 Josh-Safdie-directed movie Marty Supreme.